darrellsilver/norc/README.md

 # Norc

-Norc is a task management system that replaces Unix cron.
-It allows Tasks to be created, managed and audited in a flexible, user-friendly way.
-Norc was first developed by Darrell Silver for use as the scheduling system for Perpetually.com, the web archiving company.
-It was open-sourced in October, 2009.
+Norc is a Task Management System that replaces Unix cron.
+Its goal is to allow Tasks to be created, managed and audited in a flexible, user-friendly way.
+Norc was first developed by [Darrell Silver](http://darrellsilver.com/) for use as the scheduling system for [Perpetually.com](http://www.perpetually.com/), the web archiving company.
+It was open-sourced in October, 2009 at [NYC Python](http://www.nycpython.org/) at the suggestion of [David Christian](http://twitter.com/duganesque).

 ### Features